iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

     </div>
 </div>

+We again plot the heatmap of FAST and compare it to PPO's heatmap using the best 15 seeds.

 <div class="caption">
     Figure 16.
 Heatmaps of the FAST agent (left) and the normal PPO (right) in empty grid-world.